DeepLcom/sql-mock/docs/result_assertion.md

 SELECT user_id FROM users_with_multiple_subs
 ```

-... and we define the following mock tables:
+... and we define the following table mocks:

 ```python
 import datetime